peter-mount/retro-floppy-ui/INSTALL.md

 * SSH enabled
 * Connected to your WiFi network

+You can do all of those from the command line using raspi-config

 ### Enable the USB driver

 Next, we need to enable the USB driver which provides the gadget modes, by editing two configuration files.